Article

 Running Custom Queries

-To familiarize yourself with MBQL, we recommend using the Metabase application to build a GUI question, then use your browser’s developer tools to see how Metabase formatted the request body with the query.
+To familiarize yourself with MBQL, we recommend using the Metabase application to create a question using the query builder), then use your browser’s developer tools to see how Metabase formatted the request body with the query.

 Python

 Our first example is written in Python.
-Like most data science programs it uses the requests library to send HTTP requests and Pandas to manage tabular data, so we start by importing those:
+Like most data science programs it uses the requests library to send HTTP requests and Pandas to manage tabular data, so we start by importing those libraries.

 import requests